 Bottom line, check with the local council or a private certifier, just to be sure.
 Then if they say you’re exempt and don’t need council approval, get it in writing.

 The role of a Private Certifier is to make gaining council approval quicker and easier.
 They are not available in some areas or states but when they are, they can be a good option.

 They follow the same rules and guidelines as the council inspector, but are usually very knowledgeable about shortcuts and exemptions as well.

 They check all necessary regulations, confirm all your paperwork is correct and issue the approvals.
 They can also perform all relevant stage inspections, then issue the final occupation certificate as well.
 Finally, they provide council with all the completed paperwork and approvals for their records.

-In some cases, council may check your advise that approval isn’t required, but will not give you anything in writing for your records to that effect.
+In some cases, the council may advise that approval isn’t required, but will not give you anything in writing for your records.

 This is also where a Private Certifier can come in handy.
 A letter from them saying they have checked your plans and current regulations, and are satisfied that approvals are not required, which can give you added peace of mind for the future.

 If you can develop a good rapport with your local council or a private certifier right from the start, the council approval process for sheds is actually simple and straightforward.

 While it may be tempting to not seek approval (particularly in rural areas), the ramifications down the track will always be much worse and a lot harder.